AndyGuit/maxi-market-v2/README.md

 - draw an arrow for slider in css, don't use svg icon
 - ? organize classes in button component (put same classes that all buttons use in styles variable, and with switch-case add classes that use specific button)
 - add height to button component
-- how to make icons responsive
+- ? how to make icons responsive
+- input mobile phone mask

 ## TODO designer